ImogenWren/SBC_Testing/README.md

 	- Install/test function of cronjob tasks
 	- Shutdown and move to test rig

 - Power up all SBCs and test LAN by pinging each SBC.
-(Script could be written to automate this process)
+(See testPing.py script)
 	- Note any SBCs that do not reply
 - SSH into and soft shutdown each SBC